git-bauerseb/learning-c-/README.md

 # About

-A collection of programms that highlight the features of C++.
+A collection of programs that highlight the features of C++ and are intended for learning this language.